fx-giant/giant-documentations/visual/using-pie-chart.md

 # GIANT 101: Using Pie Charts

 ## Introduction
 Pie charts effectively show the proportions of data.
-When you want to understand what item makes the most of sales or what age group makes up the most of the consumer base, pie-charts are very effective as they are very simple to read.
+When we want to understand what item makes the most of sales or what age group makes up the most of the consumer base, pie-charts are very effective as they are very simple to read.

 ![pieicon](images/giant-101-piechart/pie.PNG)

 ## Example 1

 In this example, we will be using a source called **Stationary Sales**.
+This can be found in [sample-data](sample-data/giant-101).

 ![data](images/giant-101-piechart/data-structure.PNG)